Where to Watch Rugby in New Zealand

 The heart of Canterbury rugby, the AMI Stadium is the home of the Canterbury Crusaders.
 You’ll get the chance to watch national games every weekend, as well as regular matches against Australia’s national teams.

 Game tickets cost between NZ$20-$50 depending on seat choice.

 The AMI Stadium is in Addington has no parking for large events, however, there are the park-and-ride shuttles from various locations in the city.
 Walking will take 30-40 minutes from the city centre.

-For more things to do in Christchurch, check out 10 Free or Cheap Things to Do in Christchurch.
+For more things to do in Christchurch, check out The Complete Guide to Christchurch.

 On any major match day, you’ll struggle to find a bar in New Zealand that isn’t playing the rugby game on their screens.
 However, for all those true rugby fans, you’ll find a mix of national to international games played in dedicated sports bars.

 All major towns and cities in New Zealand have a sports bar with multiple screens showing different games.
 So sit down, have a drink, and watch the game.
 You’ll still get that team spirit atmosphere with fellow rugby fans, without having to spend the money on game tickets.
 What a backpacker saving!